imagekitio/docs-keep-a-changelog/api-reference/media-api/update-file-details.md

 Define an important area in the image in the format `x,y,width,height` e.g. `10,10,100,100`.
 If you want to unset this send `null`.
 {% endswagger-parameter %}

+{% swagger-parameter in="body" name="customMetadata" type="json" required="false" %}
+Define an important area in the image in the format `x,y,width,height` e.g. `10,10,100,100`.
+If you want to unset this send `null`.
+{% endswagger-parameter %}

 {% swagger-response status="200" description="On success, you will receive the updated file details in the JSON-encoded response body." %}
 ```javascript
 /*